mpeeples2008/ArchNetSci/_book/index.md

 In many cases we may wish to either write or read an external files with R. Frequently these files take the shape of spreadsheets such as Excel documents or csv (comma separated value) documents.
 R has many functions for reading in such data and most are built-in to base R. Let's try this out by first writing a .csv (comma separated value) file from a matrix we generate and then reading it back in.
 Note that any files you write from the console will go directly to the R working directory unless you otherwise specify.

 To write a csv file we use the `write.csv()` function.
 First we will create a simple matrix, add row names and column names, and then export it.
+Note that we write this file to a sub-folder of the working directory called "data" here.
+You could change that to something else but R will return an error if you attempt to read or write from folders that you haven't first created outside of R-Studio.

 ```r